-Here is John Calvin, writing in 1543 (26 years after Luther nailed the Ninety-five Theses to the Wittenberg Door), explaining why the Reformation needed to happen:
+John Calvin, writing in 1543 (26 years after Luther glued the Ninety-Five Theses to the Wittenberg Door in Wittenberg and 25 years after Luther presented the Heidelberg Disputation), explained why the Reformation needed to happen:

 when religion was sullied by so many impious superstitions;